 It’s better to give birth to BBQ pork than to you

 The title is a reference to an idiom used in Cantonese slang, a phrase that mothers use to jokingly scold their children with.
-These series of wooden relics are all imbedded with curious phrases like the above; these sculptures are just some of the many out there.
+These series of wooden relics are all imbedded with curious phrases like the above.

 This translates to ‘missing a nerve’, but it describes someone who is idiotic or insensitive to the situation.